Close

 Why Are Aerial Images So Awesome?

-By now you've probably tried to use online maps to get images for your 3D design or to get a better idea of your client's property.
+You've probably tried to use online maps to get images for your 3D design or to get a better idea of your client's property.

 If you have, you’ve probably run into the same problems we’ve experienced: those images are unreliable.
 They simply aren't detailed enough to help you understand a client’s property.
 And while the technology for more detailed images is available, regulations mean that companies are only allowed to sell satellite images between 12-20" per pixel.
 That resolution is just too low to use to design an outdoor living space.